godotengine/godot-docs/classes/class_gridmap.rst

 - :ref:`Array<class_Array>` **get_meshes** **(** **)**

-Array of :ref:`Transform<class_Transform>` and :ref:`Mesh<class_Mesh>` references corresponding to the non empty cells in the grid.
+Array of :ref:`Transform<class_Transform>` and :ref:`Mesh<class_Mesh>` references corresponding to the non-empty cells in the grid.
 The transforms are specified in world space.

 .. _class_GridMap_method_get_used_cells:

 - :ref:`Array<class_Array>` **get_used_cells** **(** **)** const

-Array of :ref:`Vector3<class_Vector3>` with the non empty cell coordinates in the grid map.
+Array of :ref:`Vector3<class_Vector3>` with the non-empty cell coordinates in the grid map.

 .. _class_GridMap_method_make_baked_meshes: